kosehy/ft_ssl_md5/README.md

 ## Introduction

 #### About This Project
-This project will focus specifically on crypto graphic hashing algorithms to solidify the understanding of bitwise operations, integer overflow, and one-way functions.
+This project will focus specifically on cryptographic hashing algorithms to solidify the understanding of bitwise operations, integer overflow, and one-way functions.
 A subplot to this project is to emphasize writing clean code that can be efficiently extended.
 #### About Me
 Developer, Designer Be creative!!
 Currently Studying [@42SiliconValley][42]